kuzznya/sap_access_service/README.md

 ## API (v.0.3.3)

 All methods except those marked with `w/o auth` need authorization
-Authorization token needs to be placed as `Authorization` header of the request
+Authorization token needs to be placed as `Authorization` header of the request and needs to be prefixed as 'Bearer '

 {server address}/api/*